CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-NS-C-Class" />Class Carbon.NS.C.Class

-> Class that contains objects defined by the Carbon Platform
+> Class that contains classes defined by the Carbon Platform.